 |||E. Desurvire, “Comments on 'The Noise Figure of Optical Amplifiers'”, IEEE Photon.
 Technol.
 Lett.
 11 (5), 620 (1999)|

-See also: amplifier noise, quantum noise, laser noise, amplifiers, shot noise, noise specifications, Spotlight article 2007-01-27
+See also: amplifier noise, quantum noise, laser noise, optical amplifiers, shot noise, noise specifications, Spotlight article 2007-01-27

 and other articles in the categories optical amplifiers, fluctuations and noise